adamwight/photo-booth/README.md

 * apt-get install git libopencv-dev cmake
 * Go to the root directory of this project, and run "make".

-One way to build a .deb is to use the "make deb" rule:
+To build a .deb package, use the "make deb" rule:
 ```
 apt-get install devscripts debhelper
-pushd ..; tar cjf photo-booth.0.0.orig.tar.bz2 photo-booth; popd
+pushd .. && tar cjf photo-booth_1.0.0~rc3.orig.tar.bz2 photo-booth/ && popd

 make deb
 ```